Tietgen-Festival/website/README.md

 The website is automatically deployed with GitHub Pages on merges to `main`.
 The content in `docs/` is rendered on the specified domain.

+## Learning Material

+New to static website building with just HTML and CSS?
+Check out [this blog](https://rutar.org/writing/how-to-build-a-personal-webpage-from-scratch/) post for a gentle introduction.

 ## Services Used

 | Service         | Address                                                                 |